Altinn/altinn-access-management-frontend/README.md

 ### Code style

 We use [eslint](https://eslint.org/), [prettier](https://prettier.io/), typescript, and automatically set up git hooks to enforce these on commits.
-To avoid confusion, it is recommended to set this up your IDE.
+To avoid confusion, it is recommended to set this up your IDE..

 ### Visual Studio Code